Finding Your Personal Strength

 You don’t have to accept that ageing means becoming the shadow of your former self.
 In fact, as you age you DON’T have to get old.

 Research has shown that, with the right lifestyle intervention, you can eliminate, prevent, delay or even reverse the process of ageing and prevent age-related diseases, thus dramatically lowering your mortality risk.
 Though none of us can guarantee how long we can live, but you will be adding much more life to the days, months and years you have ahead of you.

 What Is Stopping Us From Getting Better?

 The new realm of thinking towards the later years will be that of a complete shift to the definition of being ‘robust, energy, movement, adaptation and growth”.
-A great deal of attention has been focused on the importance of physical activity as means of enhancing health and effective functioning in the old age, assisting in avoiding or minimizing many of the physical, psychological and social hazards that comes with advancing age.
+A great deal of attention has been focused on the importance of physical activity as means of enhancing health and effective functioning in old age, assisting in avoiding or minimizing many of the physical, psychological and social hazards that come with advancing age.

 Lifestyle Choices Dominate

 The lifestyle choices you make every single day- the type of food you eat, the time you set aside a week for exercise, the types of exercise you choose- affect your health right now and the way you will live in the future.